GiftySoftDev/GiftySoftDev/README.md

 - ⚡ When I’m not coding, I’m probably volunteering, swimming, spending time with loved ones, binge-watching **Anime** || **Kdramas** 🫰, || lost in animations 🎨
 - 💡 Favourite quote:
   > _“A user interface is like a joke; if you have to explain it, it's not that good.”_
+- Life lately 🦋 _Collaborating with [Hamzat](https://github.com/Blackburn0/) to build [Swapo](https://github.com/Blackburn0/Swapo/) for our CS50x Introduction to Computer Science final project_
-- Life lately building two full-stack projects with different languages (click thumbnail to watch video):
+- Built two full-stack projects last month with different languages (click thumbnail to watch video):
   <br>
 _Ps. you'll be redirected to Loom if you click on either of the thumbnail😊_
 <table align="center">